 Responsibility to keep the device secure rests with the individual owner.
 Rangiora High School, nor its staff or employees, is not liable for any device stolen or damaged on campus.
 It is recommended that skins (decals) and other custom touches are used to physically identify your device from others.
 Additionally, protective cases for technology are encouraged.

-The use of technology to provide educational material is a privilege.
+The use of technology to provide educational material comes with responsibilities.
 A student does not have the right to use his or her laptop, cell phone or other electronic device while at school.
 When abused, privileges will be taken away.
 When respected, they will benefit the learning environment as a whole.
 Students and parents/guardians participating in BYOD must adhere to the Student Code of Conduct, as well as all school policies, particularly Internet Acceptable Use and Internet Safety.